 Tongue Stabilising Device: A small piece of plastic that sits at your lips and resembles a large pacifier with a hole into which you can insert your tongue.
 When used, it can hold your tongue forward, which might alleviate snoring or sleep apnoea that occurs with an obstructed airway.
 I tried one of these too.
 Didn’t work very well.
 My tongue kept falling out and the snoring would resume.

-Mandibular repositioning device (MRD) is like a mouth guard that can hold the lower jaw in a forward position during sleep.
-In doing so, it:
+Mandibular repositioning device (MRD): Looks like a mouth guard that can hold the lower jaw in a forward position during sleep, raising the soft pallet much like the Tongue Stabiliser.

 I had one of these made for me at great expense and it seemed to work.
 I did experience some discomfort, mainly a sore jaw and occasional headaches but the snoring was greatly reduced.
 Unfortunately, over time, its effectiveness reduced to the point it was virtually useless.